EmoryHPC/practical-data-science/README.md

 Transparency of process.
 Iterative, pragmatic cycles of experimentation are strengthened when methods, data, and code are openly shared.

 Community feedback.
-Pragmatism’s emphasis on consequences expands when others can test, critique, and build on your methods—core to open science.
+Pragmatism’s emphasis on consequences expands when others can test, critique, and build on methods—core to open science.

 Accessibility.
-Practical usefulness depends on whether others can actually access and apply tools and knowledge; open science removes barriers.
+Practical usefulness depends on whether others can actually access and apply tools and knowledge such as by viewing code; open science removes barriers.

 Ethical responsibility.
 Context sensitivity demands attention to fairness, justice, and inclusivity—values advanced by open access to research and data.

 Thus, Practical Data Science is not simply a methodological stance but a call to embed pragmatist principles into the open science movement.
-The openness of data, code, and methods creates the very feedback loops pragmatism depends upon.
+The openness of data, code, and methods creates the very feedback loops pragmatism benefits from.

-### How to Approach a Problem
+### How to Approach a Problem, Pragmatically

 Verticle slice, and then inspect every stage